Production function estimation using subjective expectations data: Production Function Estimation Using Firms' Expectations

-Suppose firms form expectations about their period-$t+1$ production and inputs at the end of period $t$ conditional on their information set $\Omega_{it}\supset\{k_{it},l_{it},I_{it},\omega_{it},k_{it+1}\}$.
-It is reasonable to assume firms' expectations align with the actual production technology of equation (\ref{eq:prodfunct_general}), which implies
+To formalize this intuition, suppose firms form expectations about their period $t+1$ production and inputs at the end of period $t$ conditional on their information set $\Omega_{it}\supset\{k_{it},l_{it},I_{it},\omega_{it},k_{it+1}\}$.
+As is usually the case, we assume that firms know their production function $f(\cdot; \beta)$ and its parameter values, so they both belong to the information set.
+We discuss imperfect knowledge in subsection \ref{subsect:method_bias}.

+Following the notation in \citet{pesaranweale2006}, we append the subscripts $i$ and $t$ to highlight that the relevant variables are obtained with respect to the subjective probabilities reported by decision makers in firm $i$ at period $t$ (i.e., $\mathbb{E}_{it}[ \mathbf{x}_{it+1} | \Omega_{it} ] = \int \mathbf{x}_{t+1} h_{it}(\mathbf{x}_{t+1}| \Omega_{it})d\mathbf{x}_{t+1}$, where $\mathbf{x}_{t+1}$ is a vector and $h_{it}(\cdot)$ represents firm $i$'s distribution for it in period $t$ given their information $\Omega_{it}$).
+As long as they satisfy the identification conditions in Theorem \ref{thm:ident} and Corollary \ref{cor:ident} (see below), we do not take a stand on the expectation formation process for output or inputs and treat those as data.
+One may nonetheless envision different scenarios on the expectation process for productivity and we discuss different expectation formation protocols in Appendix \ref{adix:expectations}, such as rational expectations, static expectations, ``return to normality'' and adaptive expectations.